marafathussain/ML_book_easy/chapters/chapter2.md

 ]
 ```

-This type of filtering is fundamental to biological data analysis—identifying genes or samples that meet specific criteria.
+This type of filtering is fundamental to biological data analysis, identifying genes or samples that meet specific criteria.

 ## 2.2 Data Quality Issues in Biological Datasets